avishah3/avishah3.github.io/README.md

 3D Reconstruction, Diffusion Models, Gaussian Splatting, Pose Estimation

 ### Pose Estimaton for Automatic Video Creation
-Building a program that automatically selects a <a href="https://x.com/ari_fararooy/status/1604536193227427841" target="_blank">series of photos to create a video</a>, utilizing web scraping, pose estimation, computer vision, and image segmentation.
+Building a program that automatically selects and edits a <a href="https://x.com/ari_fararooy/status/1604536193227427841" target="_blank">series of photos into a video</a>, utilizing web scraping, pose estimation, computer vision, and image segmentation.

 <br>